buildingSMART/IFC4.3.x-development/docs/schemas/core/IfcProductExtension/Entities/IfcOpeningElement.md

 ![vertical extrusion](../../../../figures/ifcopeningelement_vertical-layout1.png "Figure VERTEXTRUDE &mdash; Opening with multiple extrusions")

-> NOTE  The local placement directions for the IfcOpeningElement in Figure VERTEXTRUDE are only given as an example, other directions are valid as well.
+> NOTE  The local placement directions for the _IfcOpeningElement_ in Figure VERTEXTRUDE are only given as an example, other directions are valid as well.

 ### Product Local Placement

-The local placement for IfcOpeningElement is defined in its supertype IfcProduct.
-It is defined by the IfcLocalPlacement, which defines the local coordinate system that is referenced by all geometric representations.
+The local placement for _IfcOpeningElement_ is defined in its supertype _IfcProduct_.
+It is defined by the _IfcLocalPlacement_, which defines the local coordinate system that is referenced by all geometric representations.

-* The PlacementRelTo relationship of IfcLocalPlacement should point to the local placement of the element which is voided by the opening, i.e. referred to by _VoidsElement.RelatingBuildingElement_.
+* The _PlacementRelTo_ relationship of _IfcLocalPlacement_ should point to the local placement of the element which is voided by the opening, i.e. referred to by _VoidsElement.RelatingBuildingElement_.

 ### Property Sets for Objects